hamidre13/IntroToFrontEndProject/README.md

 ![ResultImage](https://github.com/hamidre13/IntroToFrontEndProject/raw/master/result.png)

-## Once you completed the assignment, commit your changes and email me.
+* Once you completed the assignment, commit your changes and push your code to github.

+* ## Once done,Email me.
 You have until Monday April 26 to submit this assignment.